Landman, Lawyer, or Trustee?

 Don’t sign any contracts unless your lawyer takes a first look.
 If you don’t have a lawyer or can’t afford one to review any contracts for you, you should feel 100% comfortable with the Landman you're signing a contract with.

-If you need further help or just want to have conversation about what's going on in the industry, schedule a time to talk with me or fill out the form below and I'll get in touch with you.
+If you want to have conversation about what's going on in the industry, schedule a time to talk with me or fill out the form below letting us know how we can help and I'll get in touch with you.

 Thanks for reading the VOG Blog!